-With the booming of electric vehicles (EV) and hybrid electric vehicles (HEV), we see fast increasing demand for battery heaters.
 Being a TS16949 certified company, Sinomas has been supplying battery heaters to the automotive industry for a few years.
+Our customers include the major manufacturers of electric vehicles (EV) and hybrid electric vehicles (HEV) in China.

 Our etched foil heaters provide reliable heat source for EV battery pack and eliminate the negative impact of low temperature on the batteries.
 Different thermal profiles can be designed to be installed inside the wall and bottom of the battery box.
 It is also possible to insert heating plates in between the battery packs.
 In this case, various slots may have to be cut to allow for good thermal contact and air ventilation.